Swimming

 All swim lessons take place at Bentley University’s aquatic facilities.
 Campers travel by bus from Ramah Boston to Bentley, Monday through Thursday, with Ramah staff supervising transportation and swim time.

 That’s okay—and very common.
 Our instructors are trained to work with nervous and beginner swimmers, using gentle, structured steps that help children feel safe, supported, and successful in the water.
+We start where your child is comfortable and build trust before introducing new skills — there’s no pushing, dunking, or forcing.
+Most fearful kids gain real confidence within a few sessions when the experience feels safe and supportive.